Convergent Hahn Series and Tropical Geometry of Higher Rank

-Note that these are also satisfied by any point whose covector contains $S$.
+Note that these hold also for any point whose covector contains $S$.
 We define the \emph{covector cell}

 and immediately note that $\lex{C}_S=\lex{C}_S(V)$ is a lex-polyhedron, as it is cut out by lex-halfspaces defined by the family of inequalities \eqref{eq:covector+inequalities}.
 As with support cells, there may be bipartite graphs $S,T$ such that $\lex{C}_S = \lex{C}_T$, but there is always a maximal bipartite graph defining the cell; this is the covector.
-Note that covectors can be defined analogously in $\TT^d$, where $C_S$ are ordinary polyhedra; cf.\ \cite{JoswigLoho:2016}.

 \begin{lemma} The covector cell $\lex{C}_S$ is rank two tropically convex. \end{lemma} \begin{proof} Let $p$ and $q$ be points in $\lex{C}_S(V)$.
 It suffices to show that for $\mu\in\TT_2$ with $\mu \geq(0,0)$ we have $p \oplus (\mu \odot q) \in \lex{C}_S(V)$.
 This follows from \ covers $\cK\cap(\TT_2)^d$.
 Lemma \ref{lem:covector+cells} shows that $\lex{\Sigma}$ is closed under intersections and taking faces, and therefore is a lex-polyhedral complex. \end{proof}